Hampshire County Cricket Club: The Rose Bowl

 Hampshire play the majority of their home matches at The Rose Bowl.
 One reason for building the new Rose Bowl ground was to attract international cricket to the south coast of England.
 The old County Ground, Hampshire's home since 1885, no longer had the capability to do this.
 Land in West End, on the outskirts of Southampton was chosen as the location for The Rose Bowl.
 Construction began in March 1997 and was completed in time for the 2001 season.
 Hampshire's first first-class match on the ground was against Worcestershire, ending in a victory by 124 runs for Hampshire.
 In July 2008 the ground hosted the Twenty20 Cup final, with Middlesex defeating Kent by 3 runs in the final.
 In August 2010, the ground hosted the Friends Provident t20 finals day, in which history was created when Hampshire became the first team to win the tournament at their home ground as they defeated Somerset in dramatic scenes off the last ball of the match.
-In 2011, England played their first Test cricket|Test match at the Rose Bowl during their series with Sri Lanka.
+In 2011, England played their first Test match at the Rose Bowl during their series with Sri Lanka.

 The ends are called the Pavilion End and the Northern End.